Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

 --------------------

 BioPython is an extensive package that provides containers and functions for working with these file formats and more.
 You should be familiar with basic programming in Python, and here we will introduce how to use the package to read and manipulate sequence records.

+**For this part you have to work with Python.
+If you have forgotten how to switch to Python on the R-Workbench you can find a description** `here. <https://sunagawalab.ethz.ch/share/teaching/bioinformatics_praktikum/bioinf_spring22/contents/0_Setup.html#working-in-python>`__

 Loading the package
 ^^^^^^^^^^^^^^^^^^^